-- FACS visits a child, their parents and family/kin to carry out a SARA.
+- DCJ visits a child, their parents and family/kin to carry out a SARA.

 - During SARA, the child is assessed as unsafe and in need of care and protection, and the child requires a placement intervention.

-- FACS involve relevant Aboriginal Community Controlled Mechanisms including Aboriginal Advocates in decision making and case planning.
+- DCJ involve relevant Aboriginal Community Controlled Mechanisms including Aboriginal Advocates in decision making and case planning.

-- FACS and the parents sign a Temporary Care Arrangement (TCA) Agreement form agreeing to the Secretary having care responsibility for the child and the placement of the child with an authorised carer.
+- DCJ and the parents sign a Temporary Care Arrangement (TCA) Agreement form agreeing to the Secretary having care responsibility for the child and the placement of the child with an authorised carer.

 The TCA ends when:

-- the parent requests FACS return their child to their care or
+- the parent requests DCJ return their child to their care or

-- the child is restored by FACS or
+- the child is restored by DCJ or

-- FACS files a Children’s Court care application seeking other care arrangements.
+- DCJ files a Children’s Court care application seeking other care arrangements.